tlswg/snip/draft-ietf-tls-snip.md

 # Operational Considerations {#operational}

-By listing incompatible protocols a server needs reliable knowledge of the existence of these alternatives.
-This depends on some coordination of deployments.
-In particular, coordination is important if a load balancer distributes load for a single IP address to multiple server instances.
-Ensuring consistent configuration of servers could present operational difficulties as it requires that incompatible protocols are only listed when those protocols are deployed across all server instances.
+By listing incompatible protocols a server needs to be certain that the incompatible protocols are available.
+Ensuring that this information is correct might need some amount of coordination in server deployments.
+In particular, coordination is important if a load balancer distributes load for a single IP address to multiple server instances, or where anycast {{?BCP126}} is used.

+Incompatible protocols can only be listed in the incompatible_protocols extension when those protocols are deployed across all server instances.
+A client might regard lack of availability for an advertised protocol as a downgrade attack, which could lead to service outages for those clients.

-Server deployments can choose not to provide information about incompatible protocols, which denies clients information about downgrade attacks but might avoid the operational complexity of providing accurate information.
+Server deployments can choose not to provide information about incompatible protocols might avoid the operational complexity of providing accurate information.
+If a server does not list incompatible protocols, clients cannot gain authenticated information about their availability and so cannot detect downgrade attacks against those protocols.

 During rollout of a new, incompatible protocol, until the deployment is stable and not at risk of being disabled, servers SHOULD NOT advertise the existence of the new protocol.

-Protocol deployments that are disabled, first need to be removed from the incompatible_protocols extension or there could be some loss of service.
+Protocol deployments that are in the process of being disabled first need to be removed from the incompatible_protocols extension.
+If a disabled protocol is advertised to clients, clients might regard this as a downgrade attack.
 Though the incompatible_protocols extension only applies at the time of the TLS handshake, clients might take some time to act on the information.
 If an incompatible protocol is removed from deployment between when the client completes a handshake and when it acts, this could be treated as an error by the client.

-If a server does not list incompatible protocols, clients cannot learn about other services and so cannot detect downgrade attacks against those protocols.

 # Security Considerations

 This design depends on the integrity of the TLS handshake across all forms, including TLS {{?RFC8446}}, DTLS {{?DTLS=I-D.ietf-tls-dtls13}}, and QUIC
 {{?QUIC-TLS=I-D.ietf-quic-tls}}.
-An attacker that can modify a TLS handshake in any one of these protocols can cause a client to believe that other options do not exist.
+Similarly, integrity is necessary across all TLS versions that a client is willing to negotiate.
+An attacker that can modify a TLS handshake in any one of these protocols or versions can cause a client to believe that other options do not exist.

 # IANA Considerations

-TODO: register the extension
+IANA is requested to assign a new value from the "TLS ExtensionType Values" registry:

+Value:

+: TBD

+Extension Name:

+: incompatible_protocols

+TLS 1.3:

+: CH, EE

+DTLS-Only:

+: N

+Recommended:

+: Y

+Reference:

+: this document, {{extension}}

 --- back